Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Spinner](./README_assets/spinner.gif)

 1. Similar to React and Angular, Vue.js supports custom components.
 Although these can be built a number of ways,  this exercise will create **.vue** files that combine templates and TypeScript leveraging the **vue-class-component** package.
-You have already setup the TypeScript compiler and webpack to handle these tiles.
-Start by creating a **components** folder under **src** (ex: **src/components**).
+You have already setup the TypeScript compiler and webpack to handle these files.
+Start by creating a **components** folder under **src** (for example, **src/components**).

-1. Next, create a **src/components/waiting.vue** file and modify it as seen below.
+1. Next, create a **src/components/waiting.vue** file and modify it as shown below.

     ````html
     <template>